 This ebook deals with the subject in all completeness and clarity covering all aspects of 'Thyroid Disorders'.
 Read More>>>>

 Maria Elena Tomlin, Belleville, MI, USA writes -I like how the items are clearly defined and laid out with many aspects are discussed.
 I worked in an endocrine clinic for years but we never approached it from anything other than strict western medicine. this would be a fantastic tool for all drs. at the very least exposing them to the practice of referring to or implementing other ("alternative") modalities on their client's path towards well being.

-Lehmkoester , Cologne Germany writes- This article about thyroid gland may help that doctors dont cut the thyroid gland preventiv,what is practise in germany.My opinion is that in some cases the desease is introduced through bulimie.
+Lehmkoester , Cologne Germany writes- This article about thyroid gland may help that doctors dont cut the thyroid gland preventiv,what is practise in germany.My opinion is that in some cases the disease is introduced through bulimie.

-Ayurvedic management of Hyperthyroidism
+- Ayurvedic Management of Hyperthyroidism